 1) Pat pork pieces dry with paper towels and season all over with 1 tsp salt.
 Heat oil in a large saucepan over medium-high heat.
 Once the oil is shimmering, carefully place pork into the skillet and sear until browned, about 1 minute per side.

 2) Once the pork is seared, remove from the saucepan and set aside.
-Reduce heat to medium-low, add butter and melt.
-Once the butter has melted, add flour and stir to combine.
+Reduce heat to medium-low, add 3 tbsp butter.
+Once the butter has melted, add 6 tbsp flour and stir to combine.
 Cook the roux, stirring frequently, until it turns dark brown, about 10 minutes.
-Add the garam masala, cayenne, and allspice, stirring to combine.
+Add 1 tbsp garam masala, 1/4 tsp cayenne, and 1/4 tsp allspice, stirring to combine.

-3) Add apple sauce and broth to the saucepan with the roux and whisk to combine.
+3) Add 1/2 cup apple sauce and 1 1/2 cups broth to the saucepan with the roux and whisk to combine.
 Bring to a simmer, whisking occasionally, until the sauce has thickened.
 Divide sauce between two Suvie pans.

-4) Divide pork pieces, carrots, potatoes, eggplant, and bell pepper between the two pans and insert in the top two zones of your Suvie.
-Add rice to the starch pan and place in the bottom right zone of your Suive.
+4) Divide pork pieces, carrots, potatoes, eggplant, and bell pepper between the two pans and insert Suvie.
+Add rice to the Suvie rice pot and place in the Suvie Starch Cooker, ensuring the pot is centered on the hot plate.
 Fill reservoir, input settings, and cook now or schedule.

 5) After the cook, remove the pans from your Suvie.
 Stir the curry to coat the pork and vegetables, season to taste with salt, and divide between 4 plates.
 Serve with rice on the side and garnish with chopped parsley.